Tool Safety · 2–5 min toolbox talk

 Key Hazards

-- Cuts from sharp sheet edges
+- Cuts from sharp sheet metal edges

-- Flying metal fragments
+- Flying metal fragments, chips, or burrs

 2–3 Minute Talk Script